SallySoul/processing-spirograph/README.md

 This sketch was a project I made (mostly) over the summer of 2014.
 I brushed it off recently to post on github.
 I followed though with it mostly to develop some GUI components for processing sketches.
 It was an interesting forray into object oriented design for me.
 I learned some lessons that made their way into the code as I used it on other things.
 However, I like this project as a snapshot of my progress in things so I will keep it in its "original" condition.

 <h3> References </h3>
-The interface design was inspired by / based on the work of jared counts, in particular the his flock sketch.
-For his website see: http://jaredcounts.com/
+The interface design was inspired by / based on the work of jared counts.
+In particular, his flock sketch featured a very flashy GUI setup that I found to be extremely practical for interactive processing sketches.
+Jared Count's website can be found here: http://jaredcounts.com/